How to Water Succulents

 How to Prevent Overwatering

 Lastly, be diligent in allowing your succulent soil to dry out between waterings.
 It is much harder to underwater a succulent plant than it is to overwater it.
-Many succulents grow in arid climates, where they experience long periods of drought and then receive lots of water all at once.
-The soak-and-dry method aims to mimic these natural conditions.
 Even if it feels easier, avoid giving small amounts of water on a regular basis, and opt for soaking your plant every few weeks and then allowing it to dry thoroughly.

 FAQ